plusacht/ember-jquery-fileupload/README.md

-# Ember-cli-jquery-fileupload
+# Ember-jquery-fileupload

-This README outlines the details of collaborating on this Ember addon.
+jQueryFileUpload add-on for ember-cli

+## Important

+This is very WIP atm...

 ## Installation